Dog Corner

 • Discoloration or swelling of the rectum

-• Issues with bowel movement
+• Issues with bowel movements

 • Fishy smell at the butt

 It is important to add that if your dog doesn’t have any of the symptoms, there is no need to express his anal glands.
-On the other hand, if your dog has one or two issues here you will need to react.
+On the other hand, if your dog has one or two issues, you will need to react.
 The best thing to do is to take him to a vet.
 He or she can diagnose the issue properly and express glands if needed.
 Your groomer can do the same thing but without diagnosing the main cause.
 In some cases, this will resolve the problem.
-Bur, expressing anal glands too frequently is not a wise idea.
-It can damage the glands and cause infection and many other problems.
-How often to express dog glands will depend on different factors.
-But, when you notice some of the symptoms above you can do it.
-Do not try to do this if there are no symptoms present.

 As we have mentioned earlier, the best thing to do is to take your dog to a vet and let him express the anal glands.
-It is a far from pleasant job and many dog owners are unable to do it by themselves.
-But, if you must or really want to do it by yourself, you can.
+It is a far from pleasant job, and many dog owners are unable to do it by themselves.
+But if you must or really want to do it by yourself, you can.

 You will need help.
-Another person should hold the dog on his 4 legs.
-You will wear latex gloves covered with petroleum jelly and you will push your index finger inside the rectum.
-On the other side, you will have your thumb and you should feel the two fingers touching.
+Another person should hold the dog on his four legs.
+You will wear latex gloves covered with petroleum jelly, and you will push your index finger inside the rectum.
+On the other side, you will have your thumb, and you should feel the two fingers touching.
 Then move around and find a small sac that is the size of a grape or pea.
-When you detect it, squeeze the sac and the liquid will come out of it.
-The liquid should be brownish in color.
-Once done, repeat the process on the second gland.
-Don’t forget that there are two glands in all dogs.

-If the liquid here is cloudy or has a different color, you will have to take your pet to a vet.
+If the liquid here is cloudy or has a different color, you will have to take your pet to the vet.
 Make sure to stop or abort the procedure if your dog is in pain.
 It is possible that his glands are swollen and painful.
 Expressing them in this case will be very painful to your dog.
-Once again, you will have to take him to a vet and diagnose the main problem that will require proper treatment.
+Once again, you will have to take him to a vet to diagnose the main problem that will require proper treatment.

 • Impaction